ai03-2725/MX_V2/README.md

 * All footprints in a switch library (i.e. not a one-off LED footprint or similar) are generated from the script and are not manually modified.

 ### Todo
+* Script todos
-* Script: Make ISO outlines scale by unit width/height parameters
+  * Make ISO outlines scale by unit width/height parameters
+  * Add stabilizer clearance keepout zones for Gateron KS33 footprints
+* Footprint todos
-* Add 3D models of sockets to hotswap footprints
+  * Create 3D models of MX hotswap sockets and include them in the footprints
-  * Make a 3D model of a socket to begin with
+* Ease of use
   * Add screenshots of 3D model, footprint
-* Create useful schema symbols

 ## Credits